microsoft/AppSource/Microsoft Hosted Test Drive/Setup-your-Azure-subscription-for-Dynamics365-Microsoft-Hosted-Test-Drives.md

 ![](https://github.com/Azure/AzureTestDrive/blob/master/AzureTestDriveImages/TestDriveGrantPermissions.PNG)

-4. Add Service Principal role to application to allow delete access during Deprovisioning.
+4. Add Service Principal role to application to allow the Azure AD App to remove users from your Azure tenant.
     * Install-Module MSOnline  (run this command if MSOnline is not installed)
     * Connect-MsolService (Will show a popup window to login.
 Login with newly created org tenant)
     * $applicationId = "<YOUR_APPLICATION_ID>"